-Among the highlights in 2007 was the youth conference entitled "Keeping It Real" that was organized by the Youth for Youth Organization and held at the Guam Hyatt Regency Hotel during the month of May.
+Among the highlights in 2008 was the youth conference that was organized by the Youth for Youth Organization and held at the Guam Hyatt Regency Hotel during the month of May.
 This highly publicized activity featured guest speakers from various professions dealing with the problems associated with alcohol and other drugs.